criscanedo/pay-engine/README.md

 The idea was to write a quick and naive implementation of a financial transaction engine using the actor model.
-For this simulated scenario the program takes as input a CSV file representing a series of transactions then writes to `STDOUT` the account info for each client after processing.
+For this simulated scenario the program takes as input a CSV file representing a series of transactions then writes the account info for each client to `STDOUT` after processing.

 While I am aware of the `Actix` crate for an actor model framework in Rust, I decided to implement two extremely basic actors using what `Tokio` has to offer for the sake of simplicity.
 The majority of the decisions made for this small project were for the sake of simplicity and readability.
-Examples:
+For example:

 * Parsing the CSV file synchronously instead of asynchronously.
 Since I decided to use `Tokio` as the asynchronous runtime, using the `csv-async` crate